• Skip to primary navigation

 After choosing a domain, setting up hosting, choosing a theme and getting my email list management system in order, I turned to learning more about the tech side of blogging, and food photography.

 I have read Plate to Pixel cover to cover and continue to use it as a reference.
-Helene’s book covers everything a beginning food photographer should consider in order to get that perfect shot.
+Helene’s book covers everything a beginning food photographer should consider to get that perfect shot.
 From lighting and styling to aperture and ISO.
-This book is through and written so that anyone can quickly improve their food photography when applying her advise.
+This book is thorough and written so that anyone can quickly improve their food photography when applying her advice.

 Processing and Editing Software:

-PicMonkey Photo editing logoPicMonkey is a free application I use mostly to build long boards for use on Pinterest and to add text graphics to images.
+PicMonkey Photo editing logoPicMonkey is a free application I use mostly to build pins for use on Pinterest and to add text graphics to images.
 The interface is super simple to navigate and has excellent customer service if you get stuck!
 The application is free with upgrades available.

 After editing in free apps for a while, like Picasa, I wanted to produce much higher quality images.
 I purchased Lightroom 5 before it became available only on Creative Cloud and started working with it to develop my photographs.
 While it took me quite some time to become comfortable working with the program, and there is still much I don’t know, it helps me pull out the best qualities in my photographs.
 Shooting in RAW helps as well.
 I also use Photoshop on Creative Cloud to create GIFs and some text elements.